 (c) In the case of a vacancy created in any office of Commissioner of Rehoboth Beach, or in the office of Commissioner of Rehoboth Beach having the title of Mayor of the City of Rehoboth Beach, either by death, resignation, loss of residence in the City of Rehoboth Beach, or other disqualifying event, or otherwise, The Commissioners of Rehoboth Beach shall fill such vacancy for the residue of the whole term.

-(d) Aside from loss of residence, as in those instances specified in Section 3 of this Charter, if any elected officer be found guilty of any felony, he shall forthwith be disqualified to act as such officer and he shall, ipso facto, vacate his elective office, which office shall be filled by the Commissioners of Rehoboth Beach as in the case of other vacancies.
+(d) Aside from loss of residence, as in those instances specified in Section 3 of this Charter, if any elected officer be found guilty of any felony, the elected officer shall forthwith be disqualified to act as such officer and the elected officer shall, ipso facto, vacate his elective office, which office shall be filled by the Commissioners of Rehoboth Beach as in the case of other vacancies.

-(e) Each non-resident Commissioner shall receive an allowance for every mile necessarily driven from his permanent home to Rehoboth Beach in order to attend any meeting of the Commissioners of Rehoboth Beach or the meeting of any committee of which he is a member; provided however, that no such allowance shall be paid for any meeting attended prior to September 1, 1974, said amount per mile to be the same as that permitted to be assessed by the Sheriff of Sussex County for the serving of papers.
+(e) Each non-resident Commissioner shall receive an allowance for every mile necessarily driven from his permanent home to Rehoboth Beach in order to attend any meeting of the Commissioners of Rehoboth Beach or the meeting of any committee of which the non-resident Commissioner is a member; provided however, that no such allowance shall be paid for any meeting attended prior to September 1, 1974, said amount per mile to be the same as that permitted to be assessed by the Sheriff of Sussex County for the serving of papers.

 NOMINATIONS TO ELECTIVE OFFICES